Meridian Diplomacy Forum 2023 Emphasizes the Importance of City and State Diplomacy in Shaping Foreign Policy

 Forum Kickoff Dinner

-On the evening of April 11, Meridian and Millicom, in partnership with the Embassy of Colombia, co-hosted an intimate dinner to kick off this year's Diplomacy Forum.
+On the evening of April 11, Meridian and Millicom, in partnership with the Embassy of Colombia, co-hosted a curated dinner to kick off this year's Diplomacy Forum.
 Held at the Colombian Ambassador's residence, guests had an opportunity to discuss the importance of subnational diplomacy and the role of cities and states in the preservation of democracy with their fellow peers.
 Guests also had the opportunity to hear from distinguished individuals such as His Excellency Luis Gilberto Murillo Urrutia, Ambassador of Colombia to U.S.; Ambassador Stuart Holliday, CEO, Meridian International Center; Mauricio Ramos, CEO, Millicom; Maryam Mujica, Head of Public Affairs, Americas, Bookings.com; Michael Steele, Political Analyst, MSNBC.

 During the dinner, Meridian honored Governor Jon Huntsman Jr. with its inaugural Democracy Strengthener Award, which recognizes exceptional individuals whose demonstrated commitment to uphold and advance democratic values in the United States and abroad has personified the shared universal aspiration of a free, safe and just world.
 As former Ambassador to China, Huntsman championed freedom of speech and freedom of expression.
 He underscored freedom of religion and press freedom while serving as Chief of Mission to Russia.
 Domestically, he has spoken out against the harm that money in politics is doing to our democracy, while continuing to advocate for voter rights.